Mes Aynak: Corruption, Copper and a Nation’s Heritage

 4000 Years of Cultural Treasure versus a $100 Billion Copper Mine

 Mes Aynak, Seated Buddha.
 Photo Brent Huffman, "Saving Mes Aynak."
-Archeologists have uncovered countless priceless artefacts at an ancient Buddhist settlement south of Kabul: an ancient copper mine, a series of monasteries, and homes or workshops.
+Archeologists have uncovered countless priceless artifacts at an ancient Buddhist settlement south of Kabul: an ancient copper mine, a series of monasteries, homes and workshops.

 “Preserving our heritage is so important… The relics we find don’t just belong to the Afghans — they belong to the world.”
 Abdul Khalid Khorshid, Afghan archaeologist, quoted in Copper mining will crush ancient Afghan site, Alex Rodriguez, Los Angeles Times, July 12, 2011